1. Is the Bootcamp suitable for complete beginners?

 The Bootcamp hours are from Monday to Friday, 09.00 - 17.00 (on Wed 9.00-12.00).
 The whole Bootcamp is also organised on an on-line platform, where you can access the learning materials and links to interesting articles, organise your group projects and submit your tasks.
 The platform also serves for your questions and discussions outside of the Bootcamp hours.
 Be ready for intense work outside of the class, depending on your goals and progress we recommend a minimum of 15-20 hours a week.

-You will only need your laptop (either Mac or Windows), a desire to explore and a good attitude.
+You will only need your laptop (Mac, Windows or Linux), a desire to explore and a good attitude.

 8. Is there any certificate?